See why Hilton Honors points don’t pass muster against many other loyalty program points.

 Top Hilton Honors cards

 No annual fee

-Limited time offer: 100,000 points if you spend $1,000 on eligible purchases within the first 3 months of card membership.
-Plus, earn up to $100 in statement credits on eligible purchases made on the card at any of the Hilton family of hotels in the first 12 months of card membership.
-Offers expire 8/25/2021.
+Earn 80,000 Hilton Honors bonus points: Earn 100,000 points after you spend $1,000 in purchases in the first 3 months of card membership.
+Plus, you can earn up to $100 in Statement Credits on eligible purchases made on the Card at any of the Hilton family hotels in the first 12 months of membership.

-Limited time offer: 130,000 bonus points if you spend $3,000 on eligible purchases in the first 3 months of card membership.
-Plus, earn up to $100 in statement credits on eligible purchases made on the card at any of the Hilton family of hotels in the first 12 months of card membership.
-Offers expire 8/25/2021.
+Earn 130,000 Hilton Honors bonus points: Earn 130,000 points after you spend $3,000 in purchases in the first 3 months of card membership.
+Plus, you can earn up to $130 in Statement Credits on eligible purchases at any of the Hilton family hotels in the first 12 months of membership.
+Limited time offer expires 7/6/2022.

 Hilton Honors points value

+How much is 1 Hilton Honors point worth?
 Hilton Honors points are one of the lowest-valued currencies in the universe of rewards programs.
-By our estimates, Hilton points are worth around 0.5 cents per point – about half the value of the average rewards program point.
+According to The Points Guy’s latest research, Hilton points are worth around 0.6 cents per point – about half the value of the average rewards program point.
 And though hotel loyalty programs tend to have inflated points (Marriott points, for example, are worth only 0.8 cents each), Hilton is beat out even by most of its industry competitors.

 Why is the value of Hilton Honors points so low?

-When we look at the points required for a standard room over a variety of locations and dates and then divide the room rate by the number of required points, the value comes out to 0.5 cents on average.
+What’s the value of Hilton Honors points, and why is it so low?
+When we look at the points required for a standard room over a variety of locations and dates and then divide the room rate by the number of required points, the value comes out to 0.5 cents on average – which is even lower than The Points Guy’s valuation.
 This value applies to standard rooms at most levels (in fact, rooms in the midranges – between 30,000 and 80,000 points per night – tend to be worth even less):